vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 <typography id="using-v8-serialize-deserialize" element="h3">[Node.js ONLY] Using v8.serialize & v8.deserialize</typography>

 v8.serialize() & v8.deserialize() is only available in Node.js environments.
-Unfortunately, it throws an error when trying to serialize objects that have symbols or functions as their properties.
+Unfortunately, it returns an error when trying to serialize objects that have symbols or functions as their properties.

 ```javascript
   const v8 = require('v8');